Ayesh/Composer-Preload/README.md

 additional checks to make sure the opcache is enabled.
 This setting is disabled by default, and the generated `preload.php` file will contain a small snippet on the top that makes it quit if opcache is not enabled.

+# Preloading

+To do the actual preloading, execute vendor/preload.php.
+In a webserver context, this probably means you'll want to link vendor/preload.php into your docroot somwhere and curl it.
+For example, `ln -s vendor/preload.php path/to/docroot/preload.php` and then `curl localhost/preload.php` on webserver startup.

 # Roadmap